 OpenLM software supports the use of leading database systems as its storage base.
 The OpenLM Server is configured by default to use the FireBird embedded DB.
-It could also be configured to use MS SQL Server or Oracle databases which are very popular in organizations.
+It could also be configured to use MS SQL Server database which is very popular in organizations.

 In this guide we will explain the different options available in the OpenLM Database Configuration, follow this path, Start → Programs → OpenLM → Server → OpenLM Database configuration.

 This is the default option.
 OpenLM is using an embedded FireBird database.

 The DB file is stored under the server installation folder.

 Using the form, the user can set the location of the database by moving the DB file and changing the defined path.
 The form also enables the user to change the “user/password” according to what is defined in the database itself.

 Firebird external DB configuration

 OpenLM can be configured to use Firebird Server database (not embedded).
 The use of Firebird as an external DB allows the company to get a much better performance and the ability to access the information while OpenLM Server is using it.

 The use of Firebird Server requires the installation and configuration of Firebird server.
 On the OpenLM external DB configuration form, we need to uncheck the Embedded (see figure below) option and apply.

 The use of the Oracle database usually requires the services of an Oracle DBA to create a dedicated OpenLM schema in Oracle.
 The Oracle DBA uses the DDL (Database Definition Language) scripts provided by OpenLM.